 16.1 Is the resident responsible for arranging any insurance cover?
-If yes, the resident is responsible for these insurance policies:

-If yes, the resident is responsible for these insurance policies:

-- Contents insurance (for the resident's property in the unit) - Public liability insurance (for incidents occurring in the resident's unit) - Workers' compensation insurance (for the resident's employees or contractors)
+Yes 🗌 No If yes, the resident is responsible for these insurance policies: If yes, the resident is responsible for these insurance policies: Contents insurance (for the resident's property in the unit) • Public liability insurance (for incidents occurring in the resident's unit) Workers' compensation insurance (for the resident's employees or contractors)

-Third-party insurance (for the resident's motor vehicles or mobility devices) Part 17 - Living in the vi llage Trial or settling in period in n the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
-If yes: provide details including length of period, relevant time frames and any costs or conditions A settling in period of 6 months applies to new residents (referred to as a Money Back Guarantee).
+Third-party insurance (for the resident's motor vehicles or mobility devices)

+Part 17 - Living in the village Trial or settling in period in the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village?
+If yes: provide details including length of period, relevant time frames and any costs or conditions Yes No A settling in period of 6 months applies to new residents (referred to as a Money Back Guarantee).
 If the resident gives notice of termination of their residence contract and delivers vacant possession of the unit within 6 months of the occupation date, the exit entitlement will be paid within 45 days of the resident giving vacant possession.
 The resident will not be required to pay an exit fee, or to pay service fees from the vacant possession is given.
-If the residence contract is: • a Bond contract, the Establishment Fee will be repaid; or • a Now contract, 100% of the Upfront Management Fee will be repaid.
+If the residence contract is: a Bond contract, the Establishment Fee will be repaid; or a Now contract, 100% of the Upfront Management Fee will be repaid.
 All other departure conditions and costs apply.
 Pets 17.2 Are residents allowed to keep pets?
-If yes, specify any restrictions or conditions on pet ownership Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
-If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Village by-laws and villa ge rules 17.4 Does the village have village by-laws? ☐ Yes ☒ No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
+If yes, specify any restrictions or conditions on pet ownership Yes INO Pets are welcome with the scheme operator's prior consent.
+Visitors 17.3 Are there restrictions on visitors staying with residents or visiting?
+If yes: specify any restrictions or conditions on visitors (e.g. length of stay, arrange with manager) Yes No Visitors may stay with a resident for up to 4 weeks in a 12 month period.
+Longer stays should be discussed with the village manager.
+Village by-laws and villa ge rules 17.4 Does the village have village by-laws?
+Yes No By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
 Note: See notice at end of document regarding inspection of village by-laws